 Blomgren told me that at the end of April he was told he was being reassigned to Northside.
 That was where his teaching position would be next year.

 It is within the authority of the administration to do this.
 It also does not require approval by the School Board.

 Those may be the by the book requirements, but the community of St. James wasn’t buying by the book.

 Numerous people at the meeting spoke on behalf of Blomgren and criticized the administration and School Board for letting this action happen.

 School Board Chairman Bill Brown began to say the Board’s job was about governance.
 He didn’t get too far with this line of reasoning before many people in the audience interrupted him and disagreed with his line of reasoning.
 It was clear from those attending the meeting that Blomgren is deeply appreciated and respected and the community members attending the meeting strongly believe he should not be removed from sixth grade.

-Page 2 of 2 - Asked to comment on the expression of support at the Board meeting Blomgren wrote to me, “The support from our community, current students, students from my first class back in 1990 as well as parents of all those students has been overwhelming.
+Asked to comment on the expression of support at the Board meeting Blomgren wrote to me, “The support from our community, current students, students from my first class back in 1990 as well as parents of all those students has been overwhelming.

 “The connections that I have been able to forge between this level of student and myself are obvious.
 I am truly blessed to have had the opportunity to work with this level of student as long as I have.”

 After this comment period the Board proceeded with it’s regularly scheduled meeting.